Zero Hour Contract Holiday Pay Entitlement

 If, on the other hand, the worker’s employment under a zero hour contract has been continuous, with no seven day break, after a year the worker may not have to build up holiday entitlement before they can take it.
 In some cases, the worker may also have enhanced contractual rights that provide for a higher rate of pay, or greater paid holiday entitlement, than the statutory minimum in any event.

 Annual leave will begin to accrue as soon as a worker starts their job.
+The employer should notify workers of the dates of their statutory leave year as soon as they start working, for example it might run from 1 January to 31 December, during which time the worker must take their leave entitlement.
+In the event that a leave year has not been set, this will start on the first day of a new job.
 If the worker started their job part way through a pre-set leave year, they will only be entitled to the part of their total annual leave entitlement for that current leave year that has been accrued.
 In the case of workers on zero hour contracts, the entitlement to paid holiday in the first year technically accrues in the same way as full time employees, namely, monthly in advance at a rate of 1/12 of their annual entitlement.

-The worker has no automatic right to carry over any leave into the following year, although the contract may make some allowance for this.
+The worker has no automatic right to carry over any leave into the following year, although the contract may make allowance for this.

 By law, all workers are entitled to one week’s pay for each week of statutory leave that they take, where the amount of pay a worker receives will depend on the amount of hours they work and how they are paid for those hours.
 The principle is that pay received by a worker while they are on holiday should reflect what they would have earned if they had been at work.

-Need assistance?
+Section D: Need assistance?

-Zero hour contract holiday pay: FAQs
+Section E: Zero hour contract holiday pay: FAQs

 Are zero hour contract workers entitled to holiday pay?